italou/powershell/Yammer/README.md

 Using the native mode migration error report log file, this script will check for files identified as already existing in Sharepoint and append the file id on those so every file is migrated to Sharepoint.
-In Yammer it's possible to have different files with same name, only the file ids will be different, so this way we can try to migrate all files.
+In Viva Engage (Yammer) it's possible to have different files with same name, only the file ids will be different, so this way we can try to migrate all files.
 In the end, a CSV log file will be provided with the results.

 ***Requires:***

-- **Authorization Token**: can be obtained by [registering a Yammer App](https://learn.microsoft.com/en-us/rest/api/yammer/app-registration) and on the App page "Generate a developer token for this application".
+- **Authorization Token**: can be obtained by [registering a Viva Engage (Yammer) App](https://learn.microsoft.com/en-us/rest/api/yammer/app-registration) and on the App page "Generate a developer token for this application".
 - **Native mode migration error report log**: ie: migration_error_report.csv.